Informed, engaged communities for health

 In 2017-18, the Australian Bureau of Statistics’ National Health Survey showed that two-thirds (67.0 percent of Australian adults were overweight or obese (12.5 million people), an increase from 63.4 percent in 2014-15.
 The National Health Survey also indicated that almost one quarter (24.9 percent) of children aged 5-17 years were overweight or obese in 2017-18 (17 percent overweight and 8.1 percent obese).

-The Obesity Policy Coalition (OPC) has issued a report entitled Obesity in Australia: a decade of inaction and has slammed the failure of successive governments to tackle Australia’s obesity problem.
+The Obesity Policy Coalition (OPC) has issued a report entitled and has slammed the failure of successive governments to tackle Australia’s obesity problem.
 It is calling for robust actions to be clearly outlined in the COAG upcoming National Obesity Strategy.

 The OPC report assesses the progress made in the decade since the Commonwealth Government published its response to the National Preventative Health Taskforce’s report Australia: The Healthiest Country by 2020 – National Preventative Health Strategy – The roadmap for action.
 (Admittedly that report was released in what we might now see as the glory days of the Rudd-Gillard Government when prevention was an actionable government agenda item.)